-The preparation of financial statements requires management to make judgements, estimates, and assumptions that affect the amounts reported for assets and liabilities at the balance sheet date and the amounts reported for the revenues and expenses during the year.
-Estimates and assumptions are made taking into account historical experience, current trends, and other relevant factors.
-However, the nature of estimation means that the actual outcomes could differ from the assumptions and estimates.
-The items in the financial statements at 31 March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows.
+The preparation of financial statements requires management to make judgements, estimates, and assumptions that affect the value of assets and liabilities reported at the balance sheet date as well as the amounts reported for revenue and expenses incurred during the year.
+Estimates and assumptions consider historical experience, current trends, and other relevant factors; however, the nature of estimation means that the actual outcomes could differ from the assumptions and estimates.
+The items in the financial statements at 31 March 2021 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows.